m-ruzhynskyi/group-journal/README.md

 There is three types of user with different level of access:

-*   Admin - include all three categories (moderate, journal, group).
+*   admin - include all three categories (moderate, journal, group).
 Pass: admin
-*   Helper - include two categories moderate and journal.
+*   helper - include two categories moderate and journal.
 Pass: helper
-*   Writer - include only journal.
+*   writer - include only journal.
 Pass: writer

 <h2>🧐 Features</h2>